Nikitaamo/picshredding/README.md

 ## Disclaimer

 This project is intended for educational purposes only.
-Experiment with it to learn more about Python programming and image processing." > README.md
+Experiment with it to learn more about Python programming and image processing.